dosco/sanfran/README.md

 $ helm install ./charts/sanfran/
 ```

 You will now have SanFran installed and deployed on Kubernetes.
-Before you go ahead please scroll down and see the [Minikube Development Tips](#minikube-development-tips) section for connecting your host network to Minikube.
+Before you go ahead please scroll down and see the [Minikube Setup Guide](#minikube-setup-guide) section for connecting your host network to Minikube.

 ## Fun With Functions